0xAX/linux-insides/Concepts/initcall.md

 #endif
 ```

-to prevent problem when there is no reference to a variable in a module it will be moved to the end of the program.
+In order to prevent any problem when there is no reference to a variable in a module, it will be moved to the end of the program.
 That's all about the `__define_initcall` macro.
 So, all of the `*_initcall` macros will be expanded during compilation of the Linux kernel, and all `initcalls` will be placed in their sections and all of them will be available from the `.data` section and the Linux kernel will know where to find a certain `initcall` to call it during initialization process.

 As `initcalls` can be called by the Linux kernel, let's look how the Linux kernel does this.
 This process starts in the `do_basic_setup` function from the [init/main.c](https://github.com/torvalds/linux/blob/master/init/main.c) source code file: